Post-traumatic stress disorder: Associated medical conditions

 Trauma survivors often develop depression, anxiety disorders, and mood disorders in addition to PTSD.
+More than 50% of those with PTSD have co-morbid anxiety, mood, or substance use disorders.

 Substance use disorder, such as alcohol use disorder, commonly co-occur with PTSD.
 Recovery from post-traumatic stress disorder or other anxiety disorders may be hindered, or the condition worsened, when substance use disorders are comorbid with PTSD.
 Resolving these problems can bring about improvement in an individual's mental health status and anxiety levels.

-PTSD has a strong association with tinnitus, and can even possibly be the tinnitus' cause.
+PTSD has a strong association with tinnitus, and speculation exists that PTSD may cause some tinnitus seen in association with the condition.

+PTSD is also associated with several physical health comorbidities that involve inflammatory processes and immune system dysregulation.

-In children and adolescents, there is a strong association between emotional regulation difficulties (e.g. mood swings, anger outbursts, temper tantrums) and post-traumatic stress symptoms, independent of age, gender, or type of trauma.
+In children and adolescents, there is a strong association between emotional regulation difficulties (e.g., mood swings, anger outbursts, temper tantrums) and post-traumatic stress symptoms, independent of age, gender, or type of trauma.

-Moral injury the feeling of moral distress such as a shame or guilt following a moral transgression is associated with PTSD but is distinguished from it.
-Moral injury is associated with shame and guilt while PTSD is associated with anxiety and fear.
+Moral injury, the feeling of moral distress, such as shame or guilt following a moral transgression, is associated with PTSD but is distinguished from it.
+Moral injury is associated with shame and guilt, while PTSD is associated with anxiety and fear.

 Risk factors

-Persons considered at risk include combat military personnel, survivors of natural disasters, concentration camp survivors, and survivors of violent crime.
+Persons considered at risk for developing PTSD include combat military personnel, survivors of natural disasters, concentration camp survivors, and survivors of violent crime.
 Persons employed in occupations that expose them to violence (such as soldiers) or disasters (such as emergency service workers) are also at risk.
-Other occupations that are at higher risk include police officers, firefighters, ambulance personnel, health care professionals, train drivers, divers, journalists, and sailors, in addition to people who work at banks, post offices or in stores.
+Other occupations at an increased risk include police officers, firefighters, first responders, ambulance personnel, health care professionals, train drivers, divers, journalists, and sailors, as well as people who work at banks, post offices, or in stores.
+The intensity of the traumatic event is also associated with a subsequent risk of developing PTSD, with experiences related to witnessed death, or witnessed or experienced torture, injury, bodily disfigurement, traumatic brain injury being highly associated with the development of PTSD.
+Similarly, experiences that are unexpected or in which the victim cannot escape are also associated with a high risk of developing PTSD.